gary-dalton/public-documents/content/en/blog/thoughts/philosophy/index.md

 Many people would rephrase that statement to say I am an atheist.
 Sure, if you must.

 I attended religious elementary and secondary schools.
 A defining memory I have is from seventh grade.
 I recall we were in science class being lectured about the scientific method.
 My thoughts wandered to the religious class we had the previous hour and how the statements of the two classes seemed to be in such conflict.
 Through faith alone versus all hypotheses must be proven by experiment.
 While both of those are a bit simplistic, they do expose the great divide between the two.
-I have basically not been religious since that time, though of course there were many development steps.
+I have basically not been religious since that time, though of course there were many developmental steps.

 I state there is not supernatural because there is literally no way in nature to test hypotheses about the supernatural.
 Something which has no effects is truly nothing at all.